olefSch/easy_translate/docs/package_docs/overview.md

 | poetic                           | Poetic Translation               |
 | custom                          | Custom Prompt                   |

-If you choose `custom`, you can provide your own rule definiton as a string in the `custom_prompt` parameter when initializing the translator.
+If you choose `custom`, you can provide your own rule definition as a string in the `custom_prompt` parameter when initializing the translator.

 ```python title="Custom Prompt Example"
 from easy_nlp_translate import initialize_translator